Presidency of George Washington: Rise of political parties

 While economic policies were the original motivating factor in the growing partisan split, foreign policy also became a factor.
-Though most Americans supported the French Revolution before the Execution of Louis XVI, some of Hamilton's followers began to fear the radical egalitarianism of the revolution as it became increasingly violent.
-Washington particularly feared British entrance into the war, as he worried that sympathy for France and hatred for Britain would propel the United States into the French Revolutionary Wars, to the ruin of the American economy.
+Though most Americans supported the French Revolution before the execution of Louis XVI, some of Hamilton's followers began to fear the radical egalitarianism of the revolution as it became increasingly violent.
+Washington was particularly concerned by Britain's possible entry into the war, as he worried that American sympathy for France and hostility towards Britain would propel the United States into the conflict as well, to the ruin of the American economy.
 In 1793, after Britain entered the French Revolutionary Wars, several Democratic-Republican Societies were formed.
 These societies, centered on the middle class of several eastern cities, opposed Hamilton's economic policies and supported France.
 Conservatives came to fear these societies as populist movements that sought to re-make the class order.
-That same year, the British began seizing American merchantmen who were trading with France, fanning the flames of anti-British sentiment.
-As Washington continued to seek peace with Great Britain, critics finally began to attack the president himself.
+In the same year, the British began seizing American merchantmen trading with France, leading to an increase in anti-British sentiment among the American public.
+As Washington continued to seek peaceful relations with Britain, critics finally began to attack the president himself.

 After crushing the Whiskey Rebellion, Washington publicly blamed the Democratic-Republican Societies for the rebellion, and Jefferson began to view Washington as "the head of a party" rather than "the head of a nation."
 Hamilton's followers, who coalesced into the Federalist Party, were thrilled by Washington's remarks, and the party sought to closely associate itself with Washington.
 The passage of the Jay Treaty further inflamed partisan warfare, resulting in a hardening of the divisions between the Federalists and the Democratic-Republicans.
-By 1795–96, election campaigns—federal, state and local—were waged primarily along partisan lines between the two national parties, although local issues continued to affect elections, and party affiliations remained in flux.
+By 1795–96, election campaigns—federal, state, and local—were waged primarily along partisan lines between the two national parties, although local issues continued to affect elections, and party affiliations remained in flux.